-These contraptions are variously called tag along bikes, bike trailers, and other things.
-Bottom line is that you can use them to really get your kids into cycling safely.
+These contraptions are variously called tag-along bikes, bike trailers, and other things.
+Bottom line is that you can use them to really get your kids into cycling safely, and go out on really fun outings.
 They are pedaling too, but you get to stay in control!
-The trail-along bike option means that your kids get to do some bicycling.
-This WeeRide Co-Pilot Bike Trailer is extremely highly rated by users.
+The tag-along bike option means that your kids get to do some bicycling.
+This WeeRide Co-Pilot Bike Trailer is extremely popular and highly rated by users.

 Some parents graduate their kids to a tandem bike.
 Essentially these are similar to the option of tag-along bikes above, but they enable you to share the control with your kids, rather than you being in complete control.

 As your kids grow older, you will of course want to get them riding their own bikes.
-Here’s a post all about how to encourage your children to ride bikes.
-A good place to start is with a strider or balance bikes, as shown in the photo below.
+Here’s a post all about how to teach your children to ride bikes.
+As explained in that post, the ideal place to start is with a strider or balance bike, as shown in the photo below.

 Did you enjoy this post or find it helpful?
 If so, please support our blog!